 North Carolina’s Eastern Region Farmland Preservation Initiative

-- Greene County Farm and Forest Protection Plan
+- Greene County, NC Farm and Forest Protection Plan (2011)

-- Jones County Farm and Forest Protection Plan
+- Jones County, NC Farm and Forest Protection Plan (2011)

-- Lenoir County Farm and Forest Protection Plan
+- Lenoir County, NC Farm and Forest Protection Plan (2011)

-- Onslow County Farm and Forest Protection Plan
+- Onslow County, NC Farm and Forest Protection Plan (2011)

 North Carolina farm families and landowners face many challenges.
 The average age of farmers continues to rise and North Carolina continues to show record losses in farm and forestland.
 These trends and others threaten the generational transfer of family farms unless landowners begin to plan for the future.